MajidAlmadani/Sum---/README.md

 - **Real-Time Traffic Monitoring**: Leveraging Google API, Sum detects busy roads and adjusts routing recommendations accordingly.
 - **Dashboard Interface**: A user-friendly dashboard provides the fastest routes without incurring congestion fees.

+## Methodology

+### Data Collection

+1. **Google API**:
+   - Utilized to gather real-time data on road conditions, traffic density, and busy routes.
+This API provides essential information that assists in making informed decisions regarding congestion pricing and optimizing route recommendations.

+2. **YouTube Videos**:
+   - Employed for gathering insights and training data, including footage from static cameras to detect vehicles and license plates.
+Additionally, dashcam videos are used specifically for training the YOLO model in vehicle detection and license plate recognition.
+This combination enhances the model's accuracy and robustness by providing real-world examples of traffic conditions.

+### Model Training

+1. **YOLO (You Only Look Once)**:
+   - A state-of-the-art object detection model is implemented to identify vehicle types and license plates in real-time.
+The model is trained using labeled datasets derived from the collected video footage.

+2. **Optical Character Recognition (OCR)**:
+   - Applied to accurately read and interpret license plate information from the detected vehicles, ensuring reliable identification for traffic management.

+### Dynamic Congestion Pricing

+1. **Cost Adjustment**:
+   - The system identifies busy roads and applies congestion fees to discourage use during peak times, effectively reducing traffic in high-density areas.

+2. **Route Optimization**:
+   - By analyzing real-time data, the system recommends alternative routes with lower traffic density and no congestion fees, guiding drivers to less congested paths.

+### Dashboard Interface

+1. **User-Friendly Design**:
+   - The dashboard provides an intuitive interface for users to access real-time traffic data, visualize road conditions, and receive route recommendations.

+2. **Interactive Maps**:
+   - Displays current traffic conditions and suggests the fastest routes without incurring congestion fees, enhancing user experience and traffic management efficiency.

 ## Installation